edwaldo12/blue-horn-tech-backend/README.md

 - JWT (HS256) tokens for the faux OIDC flow
 - Plain SQL migrations (stored in `/migrations`)

+### Why this stack?

+- **Go**: chosen for its lightweight concurrency model (goroutines typically start with a ~2 KB stack) which keeps the service responsive as IO-bound workloads grow.
+- **PostgreSQL**: reliable relational store with strong JSON support and mature tooling; fits the structured scheduling data well.
+- **Gin + sqlx**: thin abstractions that stay close to the metal while still providing productivity with routing, middleware, and query helpers.
+- **Zap logging & JWT**: structured logs aid debugging, while signed tokens unlock a simple “OIDC-like” client-credentials flow shared with the frontend.

 ## Project Layout

 ```